TMR sticksChoice of Gamepadla

 Disclaimer

 We tested the BigBig Won Blitz 2 (TMR) gamepad using a single unit, so keep in mind that other units of this model might perform slightly better or worse.
 In most cases, these differences are minor and shouldn’t affect your experience significantly.
-The results were obtained with the Joystick Tester program, and some values might vary if you use different software or testing methods.
+The results were obtained with the Stick Tracer program, and some values might vary if you use different software or testing methods.

 Testing conditions, such as the gamepad’s firmware version (FW: 313333) or connection type, can also influence the results.
 If you have this gamepad, we’d love for you to share your own test results!
 This will help us build a more comprehensive picture of the BigBig Won Blitz 2 (TMR)’s performance across different units.